fhp101ml/ETL-Performance-Comparison-Project/README.md

+# ETL Performance & Design Patterns Research

+> **🎯 Project Purpose**
+>
+> This repository aims to **establish an experimental foundation** for benchmarking various data processing libraries and investigating **Design Patterns** applied to ETL processes within the **KDD (Knowledge Discovery in Databases)** framework.
+>
+> **⚠️ Note on Scope**: The `my_etl_framework` included here serves primarily as a base to demonstrate **how to create, structure, and deploy Python libraries**.
+Developing a truly engine-agnostic ETL library that intelligently selects the best processor for every workload involves significant complexity, time, and architectural reflection.
+Consider this project a **Proof of Concept (PoC)** that could serve as the seed for a specific, dedicated project in the future.

+---

-# Multi-Engine ETL Framework
+## 🚀 Technical Implementation: Multi-Engine ETL Framework

-This project creates a **Engine-Agnostic ETL Framework**, allowing users to define data transformations once and execute them using multiple high-performance data libraries: **Pandas, Polars, DuckDB, and Dask**.
+From a technical perspective, this project implements an **Engine-Agnostic ETL Framework** that allows users to define data transformations once and execute them using multiple high-performance data libraries: **Pandas, Polars, DuckDB, and Dask**.

-It abstracts the specific implementation details (Extract, Transform, Load) using design patterns like **Abstract Factory** and **Strategy**, making it trivial to switch engines based on data volume or environment.

 ---